boefraty74/PowerBI-visuals/RVisualTutorial/TutorialFunnelPlot/README.md

 ## Story about the "Funnel Plot"<a name="chapter-0"></a>
-This [atricle from "thegaurdian"](https://www.theguardian.com/commentisfree/2011/oct/28/bad-science-diy-data-analysis) tells us the inspiring story about how using wrong visualization tools can trigger wrong conclusions even by such a serious news publisher as BBC.
+This [atricle from "the gaurdian"](https://www.theguardian.com/commentisfree/2011/oct/28/bad-science-diy-data-analysis) tells us the inspiring story about how using wrong visualization tools can trigger wrong conclusions even by such a serious news publisher as BBC.
 The real "hero" of this story is "funnel plot".
 Which can be used for comparing institutional performance and medical data analysis.